 Russell 3000 Index

 The Russell 3000 Index tracks the three thousand largest publicly traded companies in the United States that are most actively traded.
 It incorporates about 98 percent of the value of the entire American equity market.
 Therefore, it is a far better tracker of the state of the U.S. economy than the S&P-500.

 Russell 2000 Index

 The Russell 2000 Index tracks the two thousand smallest companies in the Russell 3000 Index.
 This represents only about seven percent of the total market capitalization of the Russell 3000 Index.
 It is known as a good tracker of small cap firm on the equity markets in the United States.

 In Europe there are two large stock market exchanges, The London Stock Exchange (LSE) and the EURONEXT which listing three thousand and fifteen hundred companies respectively.
 Although fairly smaller than their American counterparts, these stock exchanges offer great diversification possibilities.
 It should be noted that one of the reason that European stock exchanges are relatively smaller is due to the European system in which financing is more done through private banking loans rather than public offering of stock.

-The Cotation Assistee en Continu, or the continous assisted trading index, is the benchmark index for the French stock market.
-The CAC-40 tracks the fourty largest companies listed on the French trench of the Euronext.
+The Cotation Assistee en Continu, or the continuous assisted trading index, is the benchmark index for the French stock market.
+The CAC-40 tracks the forty largest companies listed on the French trench of the Euronext.